-My work lies at the intersections of race, gender, culture, and citizenship.
-My first book, Fit to be Citizens?
+Professor Molina’s work lies at the intersections of race, gender, culture, and citizenship.
+Her first book, Fit to be Citizens?
 Public Health and Race in Los Angeles, 1879-1939, explored the ways in which race is constructed relationally and regionally.
-In that work, which garnered the Noris and Carol Hundley book prize of the PCB-American Historical Association, I argued that race must be understood comparatively in order to see how the laws, practices, and attitudes directed at one racial group affected others.
+In that work, which garnered the Noris and Carol Hundley book prize of the PCB-American Historical Association, she argues that race must be understood comparatively in order to see how the laws, practices, and attitudes directed at one racial group affected others.
 Fit to Be Citizens? demonstrates how both science and public health shaped the meaning of race in the early twentieth century.
-My second book, How Race Is Made in America: Immigration, Citizenship, and the Historical Power of Racial Scripts, examines Mexican immigration--from 1924 when immigration acts drastically reduced immigration to the U.S. to 1965 when many quotas were abolished--to understand how broad themes of race and citizenship are constructed.
-These years shaped the emergence of what I describe as an immigration regime that defined the racial categories that continue to influence perceptions in the U.S. about Mexican Americans, race, and ethnicity.
-Through the use of a relational lens, How Race Is Made in America also shows that racial scripts are easily adopted and adapted to apply to different racial groups.
+Her second book, How Race Is Made in America: Immigration, Citizenship, and the Historical Power of Racial Scripts, examines Mexican immigration--from 1924 when immigration acts drastically reduced immigration to the U.S. to 1965 when many quotas were abolished--to understand how broad themes of race and citizenship are constructed.
+These years shaped the emergence of what she describes as an immigration regime that defined the racial categories that continue to influence perceptions in the U.S. about Mexican Americans, race, and ethnicity.
+Through the use of a relational lens, How Race Is Made in America demonstrates that racial scripts are easily adopted and adapted to apply to different racial groups.